How to Become a Property Manager in California

 The final step is to start your property management company.
 This is a requirement for everyone to complete if they want to book clientele.

-In the state of California, the Department of Real Estate will not recognize a property management company as an LLC.
+In the state of California, the Department of Real Estate will not recognize a property management services company as an LLC.
 You will have to incorporate your company to be an approved business to operate and help clients.

 What Does a Property Manager Do?